Asking for Employer Info vs. Using Employer Appends: What to Know

 If your donor database is missing key employment information, you might be wondering: Is an employer append right for your nonprofit?

-Employer appends, or the process of enhancing donor records by filling in employment data, can unlock new opportunities for improved workplace giving efforts, deepened corporate partnerships, and better segmentation.
+Employer appends, or the process of enhancing donor records by filling in employment data, can unlock new opportunities for improved workplace giving efforts, better segmentation, and deepened corporate partnerships.
 But like any data investment, it’s important to weigh the benefits against your organization’s readiness and goals.

 In this post, we’ll walk through the pros, cons, and key inquiries that can help you decide whether this strategy is a smart next step for your fundraising efforts.